Outdoor vs Indoor Solar: The Key Differences

 The Sun is a nearly continuous combination of colors from blue to red and even extends into the infrared (heat).

 Unfortunately, solar panels aren’t colorblind and respond to each color of light differently.
 Spectral behavior is defined by Quantum Efficiency (QE).
 QE measures how well a solar panel can absorb and collect different colors, or wavelengths, of light.
-The QE of popular solar technologies are plotted in the above lower figure.
+The QE of popular solar technologies is plotted in the above lower figure.

 To collect the maximum amount of light possible from the sun, most technologies, such as c-Si, GaAs, and CIGS, are optimized to absorb visible and infrared light.
 Panels that use these technologies often perform poorly in indoor environments where there is no infrared light.